 This is the first time Broly has appeared in the official Dragon Ball canon, as his previous films were not tied to the manga and don’t really fit into the timeline of the anime.
 Dragon Ball creator Akira Toriyama had a hand in Dragon Ball Super: Broly’s story, screenplay, and character designs, including the new version of the titular antagonist.
 Super’s Broly is just as overwhelmingly powerful as the original, but now he’s also a sympathetic being with a depressing backstory instead of a one-dimensional mindless monster.
-No other character in Dragon Ball has made me care about/for them in such a short time.
+No other character in Dragon Ball has made me care about them in such a short time.

 Once Broly arrives on Earth he sets his sights on the series’ most powerful and prominent heroes, Goku and Vegeta, who are still an endlessly entertaining duo.
-Goku’s boldness and optimism continues to work (or not) with Vegeta’s pride and cold demeanor, giving us a clash of personalities almost as fun to watch as the actual fights.
+Goku’s boldness and optimism continues to work (or not) with Vegeta’s arrogance and cold demeanor, giving us a clash of personalities almost as fun to watch as the actual fights.
 I’ve enjoyed seeing them battle against and alongside each other since I was just a kid, and I doubt that will ever change.

 Dragon Ball Super: Broly also acquaints us with a couple of new supporting characters, Cheelai and Lemo, who take the place of previous onlookers like Yamcha (that’s what he is now, sorry) for the majority of the film.
 Both of them are entertaining whenever they’re on screen, and the bond they build with Broly gives the action meaningful stakes on both sides of the tussle, something not often found in Dragon Ball.
 Fingers crossed that we get more of them in the future.